junxit/us-congress-bills-110/metadata.md

 - 2008-03-10 — Introduced in House
 - 2008-03-10 — Introduced in House
 - 2008-03-10 — Referred to the House Committee on the Judiciary.
+- 2008-03-11 — Referred to the Subcommittee on Immigration, Citizenship, Refugees, Border Security, and International Law.
+- 2008-03-12 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2008-03-12 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-04-02 — Committee Consideration and Mark-up Session Held.
+- 2008-04-02 — Ordered to be Reported by Voice Vote.
+- 2008-05-15 — Placed on the Union Calendar, Calendar No. 407.
+- 2008-05-15 — Reported by the Committee on Judiciary.
+H. Rept.
+110-646.
+- 2008-05-15 — Reported by the Committee on Judiciary.
+H. Rept.
+110-646.